 - prep as much as you can ahead of time.
 If you meal prep then you can add all the prepped veggies into a ziplock bag together.
 If you prep the chicken keep it in its own ziplock bag.

-- If you don’t have chicken broth on hand you can use water and better than bouillon chicken flavor.
+- Don't have chicken broth on hand?
+You can use water and better than bouillon chicken flavor.
 For every cup of water use 1 teaspoon of bouillon.
 I recommend mixing these together before you need it and letting the bouillon dissolve in the water.

 - For more flavor from your broth, you can also use chicken bone broth.